 Waiting areas or spaces need to be contextually planned for various building typologies.
-As a generic recommendation thev should be easily locatable. identifiable and usable by diverse user groups in many different contexts of built environments.
+As a generic recommendation should be easily locatable. identifiable and usable by diverse user groups in many different contexts of built environments.
 For eg. waiting spaces in public buildings or in transportation hubs shall all require to adhere to specific norms of those building typologies keeping in view the needs of persons with disabilities and other diversity.
 Waiting spaces could be planned for short or long duration keeping the inclusion of diversity in mind.
-Following recommendations are being made for developing accessible and inclusive waiting spaces :
+Following recommendations are being made for developing accessible and inclusive waiting spaces:

 - Waiting areas in buildings should be inviting and provide a supportive and a convenient experience of their use by all in diverse building typologies.
 This may include public offices, banks, transportation hubs, healthcare buildings, educational environments, shopping malls, cinema, etc. - 2.
 Waiting spaces need to be conveniently located to provide ease in access to reception desks, entrance/exits, service areas or other public utilities or functions ensuring least effort for persons with disabilities and others to reach to the service from their seating position. - 3.
-Waiting spaces shall provide accessible seating with priority signage for persons with disabilities, elderly and others with functional limitations or special needs.
-In contexts of public buildings like public offices, banks, hospitals, transportation terminals or systems, etc., waiting areas must have provisions for priority seating to accommodate persons with disabilities, elderly and others with functional limitations or special needs.
+Waiting spaces shall provide accessible seating with priority signage for persons with disabilities,

-Image 4.2Accessible waiting areaPhoto Credits: Dr. Gaurav Raheja
+Image 4.2 Accessible waiting area Photo Credits: Dr. Gaurav Raheja